dwillis/building-with-llms-umd/docs/tools.md

 # Tool usage

-This feature of LLM is *so new* that I haven't even formally announced it yet.
+This feature of LLM was *so new* that I haven't even formally announced it yet.
 I got the alpha together just in time for the conference.

+**Update**: it's now launched, see [Large Language Models can run tools in your terminal with LLM 0.26](https://simonwillison.net/2025/May/27/llm-tools/).

 LLM systems can be expanded by giving them the ability to **execute tools**.